sdras/sample-vue-shop/README.md

-** note: This repo is no longer being maintained in favor of a newer, improved version: [https://github.com/sdras/ecommerce-netlify](https://github.com/sdras/ecommerce-netlify)
+**Note: This repo is no longer being maintained in favor of a newer, improved version: [https://github.com/sdras/ecommerce-netlify](https://github.com/sdras/ecommerce-netlify)**

 # Vue Sample Shop